leonden/leonden/README.md

 ## About me

-As an application developer with a passion for frontend development, I am constantly seeking out new technologies and approaches to improve my skills and enhance the user experience.
+As a software developer with a passion for frontend development, I am constantly seeking out new technologies and approaches to improve my skills and enhance the user experience.
 With a curious and open mindset, I thrive on learning new things and taking on new challenges.

-If you're looking for a dedicated and enthusiastic application developer who is committed to staying at the forefront of the latest technologies, then please don't hesitate to reach out to me.
+If you're looking for a dedicated and enthusiastic software developer who is committed to staying at the forefront of the latest technologies, then please don't hesitate to reach out to me.
 I look forward to connecting with you!

 ---